Delors/Course_W3M20014/ld/readme.rst

 Slide Design
 ___________________

-In general no hard restrictions have to be followed regarding the design of your slides.
+In general, no hard restrictions have to be followed regarding the design of your slides.

-However, when you use rst2ld to author your slides, you can make use of some predefined classes which have corresponding css definitions.
+However, when you use ``rst2ld`` to author your slides, you can make use of some predefined classes which have corresponding css definitions in ``default.css``.

 - .smaller
 - .small
-- .hexdump
+- .monospaced
 - table.compact
 - .enable-copy-to-clipboard